 No, all experience levels are welcome and no previous experience is required.
-Our fundamentals classes are designed for beginners to jump right in and feel welcome.
+Our Basics and Fundamentals classes are designed for beginners to jump right in and feel welcome.

-If you are brand new to the martial arts, just wear comfortable gym clothes (no metal), and there is no equipment necessary while you are just checking things out.
+If you are brand new to the martial arts, just wear comfortable gym clothes (no metal like zippers or jewelry), and there is no equipment necessary while you are just checking things out.
 Most people wear shorts and a t-shirt.
 If you have prior experience and you have your own equipment (i.e. Jiu-Jitsu uniform, boxing gloves, etc.), just bring what you have and the instructor will let you know what you will need for class that day.

 Absolutely!
 If you feel more comfortable seeing what our classes are like before participating, feel free to come watch first.
 We have a sitting area with benches, water fountains, and restrooms where you can make yourself at home while observing class.
 On the other hand, if you would like to try class on your first visit, you are welcome to do that as well, and we will help you settle right in.

 We like to mix things up to keep it exciting, but a typical class will start off with a brief warm-up.
 Sometimes the warm up will be calisthenic-type movements.
 Other times it will be a functional warm up where we incorporate movements that will be used during the technique portion of the class.
 Then the bulk of the class will be spent performing techniques that the instructor demonstrates.
 The instructor will monitor and help you drill the moves correctly until you are able to perform them without help.
 Finally, the class will usually conclude with a period where you perform the same techniques but with increased intensity and potentially more resistance from your partner.
 This allows you to get accustomed to executing the movements against an active opponent.

 We have an enclosed parking lot in front of and to the left of the building that you are welcome to use.
 In addition, street parking is free on all the blocks surrounding the gym.